mailgun/documentation/source/api-sending.rst

 ================

-There are 2 ways to send emails using Mailgun API:
+There are two ways to send emails using Mailgun API:

 - You can pass the components of the messages such as ``To``, ``From``, ``Subject``, HTML and text parts, attachments, etc. Mailgun